top of page

 This is a tough one, but if we stop and really think about the modern version of Santa Claus, he really is a god-like figure.
 And if parents are pushing the reality of Santa Claus with their children, then they are pushing a competitor with only the true and living God.

-There is only One Who sees us when we’re sleeping and knows when we’re awake.
-There is only one set of all seeing eyes Who judges and evaluates our behavior.
+Christian, there is only One Who sees us when we’re sleeping and knows when we’re awake.
+There is only One set of all seeing eyes Who judges and evaluates our behavior.
 And it is the God of heaven, not Santa Claus.

 By accepting the cultural story of Santa without qualification, we end up pushing what amounts to an idol; a competitor with the God of heaven.
 And this is incredibly dangerous for our children.